-You must have completed your undergraduate degree prior to the commencement date of the Graduate Program.
+You must have completed your undergraduate degree before the commencement date of the Graduate Program.

 Do I need an Australian qualification?

-No. If your degree is from an international university, it should be certified to meet the Australian equivalent prior to submitting your application.
+No. If your degree is from an international university, it should be certified to meet the Australian equivalent before submitting your application.